kotu-kotuo/kyoukasuigetsu/README.md

 <br>
 <br>
 <br>
-Since when did you think that I was under the illusion that I was not using Kyoukasuigetsu?
+Since when have you been under the illusion that I was not using Kyoukasuigetsu?
 <br>
 <br>
 <br>